agile-ts/documentation/docs/main/Introduction.md

 ## 👨‍💻 When use AgileTs

 AgileTs is thought to handle the States of the business logic and logic in general that isn't explicit bound to a Component from your application.
-This includes for example `server cahing States` like the logged-in user.
+This includes for example `server caching States` like the logged-in user.
 AgileTs wasn't built to handle UI States like `isModalOpen`.
 Therefore, AgileTs should be used as a friend and helper to outsource all business logic from your UI-Components.

+## 🟦 Typescript

+AgileTs is to 99% written in Typescript and offers an excellent typesafety.

 ## 👨‍🏫 Learn AgileTs